The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 Why is Thinking About Thinking Important?

-Being aware of your thoughts or how you picture yourself doing things (metacognition) helps you build:
+Being aware of your thoughts or how you picture yourself doing things (aka metacognition) helps you build:

 • a growth mindset